Robert-Tortorelli/DirectX/README.md

 The project objRenderer is a C++ program that parses one or more 3D object descriptions from one or more Wavefront .obj files, and renders those objects.
-In its present intermediate form, the render results in the display of what appears as two rotating objects.
+In its present intermediate form, two rotating objects are rendered.
-The first instance of the object is drawn at the origin of world space, i.e., (0, 0, 0).
-The second instance of the object is initially drawn above the first instance, at (xWorld, yWorld, zWorld) = (0, 3, 0).
+The first object is initially drawn at the origin of world space (0, 0, 0).
+The second object is initially drawn above the first object at (0, 3, 0).

-Incrementing the value of z (variable zCamera) moves the camera's new position deeper into the physical screen.
+Incrementing the z coordinate of the camera's position moves the camera deeper into the physical screen, such that world objects appear further away from the end-user.
-The camera points at the second instance of the object even as it moves.
-Thus the second instance of the object appears stationary, while the first instance of the object (which is actually stationary) appears to move in the direction opposite to how the second instance of the object moves.
+The camera always looks at the second instance of the object, following it when it is moved.
+Therefore the second instance of the object always appears stationary, while the first instance of the object (which is stationary) appears to move in the direction opposite to how the second instance of the object moves.
-The W, A, S, D keys move the top object.
-However as the camera follows the top object, the bottom object that appears to move in the oposite direction.
-For example, W makes the bottom object appear to move -x.
+The W, A, S, D keys move the second object as follows.
+However, as the camera follows the second object, the W key makes the first object appear to move in the -x direction.
   W moves the object +x
   S moves the object -x
   A moves the object +y